FIFA 2000: Soundtrack

 The game's theme music was Robbie Williams' "It's Only Us".
-As part of the agreement to license the track EA Sports included Port Vale, the club Robbie Williams supports, in the game, despite only being in the third tier of the English football league system, which wasn't included as part of this game.
+As part of the agreement to license the track EA Sports included Port Vale, the club Robbie Williams supports, in the game, despite only being in the second tier of the English football league system, which wasn't included as part of this game.

 Reception

 The game was met with positive reception, with the exception of the Game Boy Color version, which currently has a score of 47% on GameRankings; the site also gave the PlayStation version 87%, and the PC version 85%.
 In Japan, where the PlayStation version was ported for release under the name FIFA 2000: Europa League Soccer (FIFA2000 ヨーロッパリーグ・サッカー, FIFA 2000 Yōropa Rīgu Sakkā) on 30 March 2000, Famitsu gave it a score of 28 out of 40.

 PlayStation Max awarded a gold rating to the PlayStation version, praising its looks, sound and longevity, although they did criticise the ease with which it was possible to score goals.
 Official UK PlayStation Magazine went further with their criticism of the gameplay, believing the passing to be "too precise" and it being unrealistically easy to beat defenders.
 They did praise the level of detail in the game's graphics and the commentary and awarded the game a score of 7/10.

 In one GamePro review, The Freshman said of the PlayStation version, "EA Sports knows football, both American and otherwise.
 Soccer fans would have to go a long way to find a better soccer sim on the PlayStation.
 Lace up those cleats and go for the goal!"
 Air Hendrix said of the same PlayStation version, "If you're into soccer, FIFA ranks as an automatic purchase.
 Plus, sports fans in general will find that–despite the game's minor flaws–FIFA's polished performance makes for exciting, rewarding fun that'll glue you to the screen."
 Nash Werner said that the PC version "has what I've always wanted: good single-player AI and the MLS.
 But players that look like cartoons, the absence of key offensive plays and jukes, and limited MLS playability, offset these additions.
 In the end, I like FIFA 99 better."

 By 2000, it had sold 500,000 units.
 The PlayStation version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 units in the UK.

-The PC version won the Academy of Interactive Arts & Sciences' 1999 "Sports Game of the Year" award.
+The PC version won the Academy of Interactive Arts & Sciences' "Computer Sports Game of the Year" award at the 3rd Annual Interactive Achievement Awards.